 - Relapse prevention therapy

-With the help of these therapeutic methods, in addition to our transitional living program, you can begin to be a functional member of society once again.
+With the help of these therapeutic methods, in addition to our transitional living program, you can make the progress you need to sustain recovery long-term.